AkAbhijit/Hydra/README.md

-# Hydra
+# Hydra Clone

-A Clone Discord Music Bot Like Hydra
+#Source Code Will Be Updated As soon as The repo hits 50 stars